dcogb/dcogb.github.io/documentation/kohana/errors.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 # Error/Exception Handling

-Mountain Valley Church of God provides both an exception handler and an error handler that transforms errors into exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
+Donica Church of God provides both an exception handler and an error handler that transforms errors into exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
 Many details of the error and the internal state of the application is displayed by the handler:

 1. Exception class
 2. Error level